Safe and Energy-Aware Multi-Robot Density Control via PDE-Constrained Optimization for Long-Duration Autonomy: Design and Implementation

 In many applications, it can be critical to ensure the robots remain outside unsafe regions, such as obstacles or restricted zones.
 Mathematically, we define these danger areas as \(\mathcal{A} \subset \Omega\), and the spatial barrier functional \(h_s(\rho)\) with its time derivative are:

 where \(\epsilon\) is a predefined upper bound on the aggregated belief mass within \(\mathcal{A}\), representing an acceptable level of residual uncertainty due to localization noise.
+Here, \(h_s\) is defined on the aggregated density \eqref{eq: rho def}, while each robot-level control \(u_i\) enters the Fokker-Planck equation through the evolution of its corresponding belief density \(\rho_i\).
+Therefore, the population-level safety is enforced through the individual robot-level inputs.
 This yields the CBF constraint:

 with positive coefficient \(\alpha_s\).
-Following similar steps as the proof in \cite{MRS_paper}, this constraint guarantees forward invariance of the set \(\{ \rho: h_s(\rho) \geq 0 \}\), which ensures that the system density remains away from \(\mathcal{A}\), and therefore maintains spatial safety at the population level despite localization and motion noise.
+As shown in \cite{AIS_Paper}, this CBF constraint guarantees forward invariance of the set \(\{ \rho: h_s(\rho) \geq 0 \}\), which ensures that the belief-weighted density inside \(\mathcal{A}\) remains bounded by \(\epsilon\) despite localization and motion noise.

+Notably, since the density representation uses smooth PDFs to ensure the well-posedness, the probability density inside \(\mathcal{A}\) cannot be exactly zero.
+The small bound \(\epsilon\) quantifies this residual belief mass, and its relationship to individual robot exclusion from \(\mathcal{A}\) is studied in detail in \cite{AIS_Paper}.